 We knew from Day One that our first home would simply serve as a starter house for us.
 A place to establish some roots and further our careers, all the while fine-tuning exactly where we’d like to build our dream home and quite possibly retire.

-And that’s where we are now… Our dream home is finally on the horizon and we can see it more clearly with each passing day.
-We’ve set the wheels in motion toward designing and building our custom log home.
-And my Idea Notebook has been a lifesaver!
-It’s filled with home decorating ideas and all my favorite things seen in house plans, magazines, newspapers, and online.
+Our dream house is finally on the horizon and we can see it more clearly with each passing day.
+We’ve set the wheels in motion toward designing and building our custom log home together.

+It’s filled with modern house design ideas (interior and exterior), cool home decorating ideas, and all of my favorite things seen in house plans, magazines, newspapers, and online.

-Here’s what it looks like now:
+Here’s what Version 3.0 of my Dream Home Idea Notebook looks like now:

-Doors & Windows
+- Doors & Windows

-Closets & Organizing
+- Closets & Organizing

-Miscellaneous Building Ideas
+- Miscellaneous Home Building Ideas

-Why I Love My Idea Notebook:
+Why I Love My Idea Notebook

 - I’m a very visual person — I need to “see” things in order to fully grasp them.